M66B/FairEmail/FAQ.md

 When enabled FairEmail will not keep a connection to the email server anymore, instead you can manually synchronize messages by either using pull-down-to-refresh or by using the folder menu *Synchronize now*.

-Note that globally disabling FairEmail with the advanced option *Synchronize*, by using [a schedule](#user-content-faq78) or by using [a quick settings tile](#user-content-faq30) will remove the associated [status bar notification](#user-content-faq2), but will also disable new message notifications.

 <br />

 ## Support